-- -max_uram: Sets the maximum number of UltraRAM (UltraScale+TM device block RAMs) blocks allowed in design.
+- -max_uram: Sets the maximum number of UltraRAM (UltraScale+[TM] device block RAMs) blocks allowed in design.
 The default setting of -1 indicates that the tool chooses the maximum number allowed for the specified part. - -max_dsp: Describes the maximum number of block DSP allowed in the design.
 Often this is used when there are black boxes or third-party netlists in the design, and allows room for these netlists.
 The default setting of -1 indicates that the tool chooses the maximum number allowed for the specified part. - -max_bram_cascade_height: Controls the maximum number of BRAM that can be cascaded by the tool.
 The default setting of -1 indicates that the tool chooses the maximum number allowed for the specified part. - -max_uram_cascade_height: Controls the maximum number of UltraScale+ device UltraRAM blocks that can be cascaded by the tool.
 The default setting of -1 indicates that the tool chooses the maximum number allowed for the specified part. - -cascade_dsp: Controls how adders in sum DSP block outputs are implemented.
 By default, the sum of the DSP outputs is computed using the block built-in adder chain.
 The value tree forces the sum to be implemented in the fabric.
 The values are: auto, tree, and force.
-The default is auto. - -no_timing_driven: (Optional) Disables the default timing driven synthesis algorithm.
+The default is auto.

+- -no_timing_driven: (Optional) Disables the default timing driven synthesis algorithm.
 This results in a reduced synthesis runtime, but ignores the effect of timing on synthesis. - -sfcu: Run synthesis in single-file compilation unit mode. - -assert: Enable VHDL assert statements to be evaluated.
 A severity level of failure or error stops the synthesis flow and produces an error.
-A severity level of warning generates a warning. - The tcl.pre and tcl.post options are hooks for Tcl files that run immediately before and after synthesis.
+A severity level of warning generates a warning. - -debug_log: Prints out extra information in the synthesis log file for debugging purposes.
+The -debug_log should be added to the More Options field. - The tcl.pre and tcl.post options are hooks for Tcl files that run immediately before and after synthesis.

-Note: Paths in the tcl.pre and tcl.post scripts are relative to the associated run directory of the current project: ct>/cproject.runs>/<run_name>.
+Note: Paths in the tcl.pre and tcl.post scripts are relative to the associated run directory of the current project: <project.runs>/<run_name>.